Ten Favorite Low-Carb Green Vegetable Recipes

-Here are my Ten Favorite Deliciously Healthy Green Vegetable Recipes; all these recipes are perfect for Thanksgiving or any time you're making a special dinner.
+Here are my Ten Favorite Deliciously Healthy Green Vegetable Recipes; all these recipes are perfect for Thanksgiving or any time you’re making a special dinner.
 All the recipes are low-carb, Keto, low-glycemic and gluten-free, and some are Paleo or Whole 30.
-Use the Recipes-by-Diet-Type Index to find more recipes like this.
+Use the Diet-Type Index to find more recipes like this.

 Everywhere I look these days I see Thanksgiving recipes, and for people like myself who like to try at least one new recipe every year, narrowing down your choices can be a challenge.
-I want to give you lots of options, so in this post I'm sharing ten favorite deliciously healthy green vegetable recipes I think are perfect for Thanksgiving.
+I want to give you lots of options, so in this post I’m sharing ten favorite low-carb green vegetable recipes I think are perfect for Thanksgiving.
 Every Thanksgiving dinner needs plenty of green vegetables to balance out all those less diet-friendly choices, right?

-Broccoli Gratin with Swiss and Parmesan pictured above.
-Most everyone in my family would love this for a Thanksgiving veggie, and I've made it several times through the years.
+Let’s start with the recipe for Broccoli Gratin with Swiss and Parmesan pictured above.
+Most everyone in my family would love this for a Thanksgiving veggie, and I’ve made it several times through the years.
 (Although truthfully, there are some of my brothers and sisters who would still vote for the Thanksgiving Broccoli with Cheese Sauce I used to make years ago.)